DevGustavoGantois/DevGustavoGantois/README.md

  ### In english:🟥🟦
 ### Hello!
 My name is Gustavo Gantois.😁🖐
-🖥 - Today I study the lenguages of programmation, i´m venturing into PYTHON🤓🧠
+🖥 - At the moment I study the lenguages of programmation, i´m venturing into PYTHON and HTML🤓🧠

 📪- Contact in my e-mail: gugagantois@gmail.com